catlomao/cmd-rpc/readme.md

 # Update 2023/28/3
 # I have fixed the 247 issue and make it more lighter
-# of course im gonna rename the older ones if something doesn't work properly
 # Run rpc.exe to run the rpc
 # @ COPYRIGHT github.com/catlomao
 # This Project is Under MIT LICENSE